 Creating A Classic American Tattoo Design

 Brian came down to Dallas from Midland to get this traditional tattoo done in one sitting!
 We both made up our minds to throw ourselves wholeheartedly into this project, and knock it all out at once.
-By the end of the session, I feel I had created one of my favorite eagle tattoos I’ve ever done.
-The addition of the American Flag and Shield just underlined the strength and dignity of the screaming eagle above.
-I believe Traditional American Tattoos have an underlying meaning, one that can be felt more than put into words.
+By the end of the session, I felt I had created one of my favorite eagle tattoos I’ve ever done.
+The addition of the American flag and shield just underlined the strength and dignity of the screaming eagle above.
+I believe traditional American tattoos have an underlying meaning, one that can be felt more than put into words.
 I believe there is a lot of emotion in this piece.

 Traditional Tattooing Colors